 Keep Your WordPress Up to Date: always use the latest, most stable and secure software be it a plugin, theme or WordPress itself.

 Monitor All WordPress Activity: logs are not just there to consume hard disk space, use them wisely.
-Install WP Security Audit Log plugin to keep track of everything that is happening on your WordPress and analyse the logs from time to time to ensure all activity is legit.
+Install WP Activity Log plugin to keep track of everything that is happening on your WordPress and analyse the logs from time to time to ensure all activity is legit.

 Restrict Access: using the principle of least privileges always restricts a user’s, plugin’s or theme’s access to what it needs to do.
 Never give a component more privileges than it needs.